The above cartoon was produced by an anonymous cartoonist.

 here.

 The images in the left column are of the bird as it approached the tree.
 The first two images in the right column are of the reflection of the bird off the water just before the bird passed beneath the tree.
 The other two images in the right column are from the Tanner photos.
-Unlike the flight of a duck, the wings are brought in close to the body in the new video and in the Tanner photos.
-There is a similarity in the wing position in the second and fourth images in the right column.
-Wing bowing (which appears in other known and putative images of ivorybills) appears in the first and fourth images in the left column.
+Unlike the flight of a duck, the wings are brought in close to the body in the new video and in one of the Tanner photos.
+The tips of the wings appear to be swept back in the second and fourth images in the right column.
 The bird flew with about ten flaps per second and showed lots of white on the trailing edges of the wings.
 Although it passed beneath the tree very rapidly, I saw what appeared to be dorsal stripes.
-I will await input from others, but I'm starting to think seriously about returning to the Pearl to stake out this area for a week or so.
-This seems very promising since Tree 6 is only about 400 meters from the old hot zone, and the probable sighting on February 16 was only a short distance up the same waterway.
+Tree 6 is within a kilometer of the 2006 hot zone, and the probable sighting on February 16 was only a short distance up the same waterway.

-shows the rowing flap style.
-The flap rate in this part of the video is about 8.5 flaps per second.
+This clip (which is sampled at 120 frames per second and plays at quarter speed) shows the rowing flap style.
 The underside of the bird, which is visible as a reflection off the water, appears very dark just like the reflections of trees in

 4-10-08.
 These images